spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec2.rst

 :Class: `jwst.pipeline.Spec2Pipeline`
 :Aliass: calwebb_spec2

 The ``Spec2Pipeline`` applies additional instrumental corrections and calibrations to countrate products that result in a fully calibrated individual exposure.
-There are two unique configurations used to control this pipeline, depending on whether the data are to be treated as Time Series Observation (TSO).
+There are two general configurations for this pipeline, depending on whether the data are to be treated as Time Series Observation (TSO).
 In general, for non-TSO exposures, all applicable steps are applied to the data.
 For TSO exposures, some steps are set to be skipped by default (see the list of steps in the table below).

 The ``Spec2Pipeline`` is the "Swiss army knife" of pipeline modules, containing many steps that are only applied to certain instruments or instrument modes.
-The logic for determining which steps are appropriate is built into the pipeline module itself or controlled by the CRDS ``pars-spec2pipeline`` parameter reference file.
+The logic for determining which steps are appropriate is built into the pipeline module itself and determined by the CRDS ``pars-spec2pipeline`` parameter reference file.
 Logic is mostly based on either the instrument name or the exposure type (EXP_TYPE keyword) of the data.